Storylines Answers 'How Do We Cruise Now'?

 Storylines COO Shannon Lee said,

 “Storylines residents’ life aboard is similar to a gated community.
-High-risk areas such as buffets have been replaced with 20 unique restaurants.
+High-risk areas such as buffets have been replaced with 20 unique restaurant and bar concepts.
 Our passenger density is just 40% of a typical cruise ship, and as a residential ship there is little turnover of passengers and crew.
 That combined with total control over what goes on and off the ship means the threat of Covid-19 exposure is greatly minimized - allowing for safe cruising amongst a healthy, active community”.